kmiya/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The code is as follows.
-To compute the position of the vehicle w.r.t. center, first I calculate the mid-point between the left lane and the right lane.
-Then, compute the distance between the mid-point and the center of the image.
+To compute the position of the vehicle w.r.t. center, first it calculates the mid-point between the left lane and the right lane.
+Then, computes the distance between the mid-point and the center of the image.
 ```python
 # Define conversions in x and y from pixels space to meters
 ym_per_pix = 30/720 # meters per pixel in y dimension